zyc2339/zyc2339/README.md

 Skills: REACT / JS / HTML / CSS / Express / MongoDB

+- 🔭 I’m currently Looking for job opportunities.
-- 🔭 I’m currently working on MVP project
+- 🔭 I’m currently working on open souce project.
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning TypeScript.
+- 📫 How to reach me: zyc2339@gmail.com
 - ⚡ Fun fact: Programming is similar to a game of golf.
 The point is not getting the ball in the hole but how many strokes it take.